How to Get 100% Reliable WordPress Backups: Complete Guide

 Together, they constitute your WordPress website.

-You will see a lot of ways to backup up the WordPress database or just the WordPress files, as we mentioned before.
+You will see a lot of ways to back up the WordPress database or just the WordPress files, as we mentioned before.
 We advise against doing this, because it becomes much more difficult to restore a website from a partial backup.
 Always take full WordPress backups, and cherry pick the bits you want to restore thereafter.

 Web host or server issues